 Trusted Troy Nursing Home Abuse Lawyers

 Troy, New York is home to a significant elderly population as well as several nursing homes.
 Nursing homes serve a vital social function, and good nursing homes are worth their weight in gold.
-Not all nursing homes are good, however, and even a lapse in quality care by an otherwise conscientious nursing home can result in horrific suffering by your aging loved one.
+Not all nursing homes are good and even a lapse in quality care by an otherwise conscientious nursing home can result in horrific suffering by your loved one.

 Our Nursing Home Abuse Practice Group

-Our nursing home abuse practice is headed by Attorney Meghan Keenholts, Esq.
-Ms. Keenholts is licensed to practice in New York, before both state and federal courts.
-Her stellar trial record is well-known.
+Our nursing home abuse practice is headed by Attorney John F. Harwick, Esq.
+John is licensed to practice in New York, before both state and federal courts.
+His stellar trial record is well-known.
 This will make a huge difference in the outcome of your case.
 Even if your case never goes to trial.

 Of course, most clients prefer settlement to trial – and so do most lawyers.
 But does your lawyer prefer settlement because he is afraid of going to trial, or does the other side prefer settlement because they are afraid to face your lawyer in court?
-With Meghan Keenholts, the answer is never in doubt, because she is always ready to fight and win, either at the settlement table or, if necessary, in court.
+With the attorneys at E. Stewart Jones Hacker Murphy, the answer is never in doubt, because we are always ready to fight and win, either at the settlement table or, if necessary, in court.

 Some of Our Other Areas of Practice